 As Alexander Pope wrote in his 1711 poem, An Essay of Criticism, ‘fools rush in where angels fear to tread’ - a few minutes spent in preparation can lead to hours saved later on.

-Monitor Your Performance – don’t wait until the end to see how you are doing.
-This is a common mistakes that many novices do whilst trying to complete a task.
-Being able to monitor your performance as you go along and ‘checking in’ on how you are doing is an important metacognitive skill
+Don’t wait until the end to see how you are doing.
+This is a common mistake that many novices do whilst trying to complete a task.
+Being able to monitor your performance as you go along and ‘checking in’ on how you are doing is an important metacognitive skill.

-Seek Out Feedback and Then Use It – Many people make a number of mistakes when asking for feedback.
-This includes leaving it to the last minute, only asking ‘is this ok?’ (instead of 'how can I improve this’) and asking multiple questions at once.
+Many people make a number of mistakes when asking for feedback.
+This includes leaving it to the last minute, only asking ‘is this ok?’ (instead of 'how can I improve this?’) and asking multiple questions at once.
 Once you have the feedback, you have to use it.
 Feedback that has been sought but not actioned is a wasted opportunity.

 Teaching students better metacognitive technique provides them with life skills that will help them get better grades.
 As with any skill, it requires time, patience and practice.
 But helping them develop metacognitive skills at each stage of a task will help.
 Prior to the task this involves setting goals, preparing thoroughly and thinking about similar previous situations.
 During the task this includes monitoring their performance and after the task seeking feedback, actioning it and keeping a diary.